New details on Tuesday’s First Alert Weather Day

 First Alert Forecast

-Weather Discussion: Still, on track for snow Tuesday morning that will impact the morning commute.
-Tomorrow is a First Alert Weather Day.

-Our afternoon temperatures will rise to the mid-40s with increasing cloud cover.
-Snow is already out in Oklahoma and it will move into Missouri late this evening.
-Eventually, falling into our western counties around 9 pm tonight.

-As the air cools, we’ll see the snow becoming more widespread overnight.
+Weather Discussion: Tonight-Tuesday morning is a First Alert Weather Day as snow will accumulate overnight.
+The accumulation winds down by the morning rush, but 1-2″ of snowfall will make it slow and slick.

+Snow will start in the St. Louis metro between 11PM and 1 AM, perhaps as some rain briefly before turning to all snow.
+Temperatures will be at or above freezing on the surface, so this will be a wet and slushy snow.
 Accumulations are more likely on elevated or untreated surfaces.

-We’re also getting more details about the snow amounts.
-1-2″ widespread is possible for St. Louis county and surrounding counties.
-Additionally, Pike county is in the Winter Weather Advisory, where upwards of 2-4″ is possible.
-That Winter Weather Advisory goes into effect at midnight and continues through early Tuesday morning.
+1-2″ widespread is possible for the St. Louis metro.
+Additionally, Pike county is in the Winter Weather Advisory from Midnight to Noon Tuesday where upwards of 2-4″ is possible.

-We’ll be monitoring closely to see if that advisory gets shifted south.
+The bulk of the accumulating snow is over by 6AM for St. Louis but some lingering flurries will be possible through the day and evening.
+It will be a cloudy and cold day, the high of 37 is well below the normal of 56.
+But it won’t be too windy with Northwest winds 5-10 MPH.

 Stay tuned for updates as things change.
-Any road issues will resolve themselves by the afternoon as temperatures rise to the 40s.
-We’ll enter a stretch of temperatures in the 30s shortly after.
+Any road issues will resolve themselves quickly by the afternoon as temperatures remain above freezing.

+Wednesday could see some light snow showers, current thinking is they will miss St. Louis to the Northeast and East with a dusting to 0.5″ if any accumulation.
+Otherwise it’s a cold week ahead and will feel more like January.
+There are signs of a warm up but we’ll have to be patient until mid to late NEXT week.

 Copyright 2022 KMOV.
 All rights reserved.